 Rabbits do not require vaccinations.

-Rabbits should never be allowed to run loose in the house.
+Rabbits should never be allowed to run loose in the house unsupervised.
 They love to chew and can be very destructive to the house and furniture.
 There is always a chance of injury, such as chewing on an electrical cord.
-Your rabbit can be let out of its cage when you're in the room and can supervise and play with it.
+Your rabbit can be let out of its enclosure when you're in the room and can supervise and play with it.
 Like cats, they quickly learn to use a litterbox.
-Most owners use a portable dog or cat carrier as a cage and use a towel as bedding.
-Wire rabbit cages are also fine, but to decrease foot trauma (which results in a condition called "sore hocks"), it is recommended to cover at least half of the wire floor with toweling, plexiglass, or wood.
-A concealed "hiding" area in the cage allows the rabbit to feel secure.
+Most owners use a portable dog or cat carrier as an enclosure, and use carefresh bedding (recycled paper) or a towel as bedding.
+Wood shavings, such as pine or cedar, should be avoided.

-A soft towel is appreciated by many rabbits and may help decrease the incidence of "sore hocks".
+A padded surface is recommended such as carefresh recycled paper bedding.
+A soft towel or carpet is appreciated by many rabbits and may help decrease the incidence of "sore hocks".
 Just make sure your rabbit doesn't chew the towel, which could be swallowed and contribute to an intestinal foreign body.

-Place the litterbox and ceramic or steel food and water bowls in the carrier (bowls are preferable to droppers for water, which must be inspected daily for clogging of the nipple).
+Place the litterbox and ceramic or steel food and water bowls in the enclosure (bowls are preferable to droppers for water, which must be inspected daily for clogging of the nipple).

 Rabbits are very sensitive to heatstroke.
 It is critical to keep their environmental temperature at or below 80 degrees and make sure their "house" is well ventilated.
 If you choose to house your rabbit outdoors, discuss this with your veterinarian first.